BuildOnViction/privacyjs/README.md

 - https://steemit.com/monero/@luigi1111/understanding-monero-cryptography-privacy-introduction
 - https://steemit.com/monero/@luigi1111/understanding-monero-cryptography-privacy-part-2-stealth-addresses
 - https://cryptonote.org/whitepaper.pdf - Cryptonote white paper

+*** The fun part of privacy is the client must calculate all the things.
+Any wrong calculation results in money loss :) ***

 #### If you're the payer (sender), assume you got secret key - private spend key